iiasa/Condor_run_R/README.md

 - Manages submission of a set of related jobs in one go.
 - Conveniently collect many files into a submit bundle.
   * For jobs using many source and/or data files.
-- Replicate the project file tree on your submit machine to the remote scratch directory on the machine where a job is executed (execute host).
+- Replicate the project file tree on your submit machine to the remote scratch directory on the machine where a job is executed: an Execute Point (EP) in HTCondor terminology.
-- The submit bundle is compressed and takes less time to send to an execute host.
+- The submit bundle is compressed and takes less time to send to an EP.
-- Execute hosts cache the bundle so that it needs to be sent over only once per host instead of once per job, avoiding network contention or the hassle of instead setting up a shared network-accessible filesystem.
+- EPs cache the bundle so that it needs to be sent over only once per host instead of once per job, avoiding network contention or the hassle of instead setting up a shared network-accessible filesystem.
 - Jobs can be [monitored until they complete](configuring.md#wait_for_run_completion) so that it becomes easy to automate handling of run output.
 - Provides for configurable retry of on-hold jobs so as to recover from transient errors.